sidgoyal78/paddle_notes/benchmark/recoginze_digits.md

 ## Total time

-We first look at the total time for doing inference for both CPU and GPU with different batch-sizes.
+We first look at the total time for doing inference for both CPU and GPU, with different batch-sizes.
 The important point to note here are:
 - For GPU timings, only the operators run on GPU and for the total time we use the CPU time.
 We look at individual time of ops later.
-- We don't consider the time to setup the inputs, however, we have the data for that well separately.
+- We don't consider the time to setup the inputs, however, we have the data for that separately.
 - All times are in ms (millisecond)
+- Each value presented below, represents the average value averaged over 10 independent runs.

 |   |    mb=1 |    mb=2 |    mb=8 |    mb=32 |    mb=64 |   mb=128 |   mb=256 |